Why You Should be Claiming that Refund

 Pros:

-- Saves a massive amount of personal time and stress.
+- Saves a massive amount of personal time and stress - who doesn't need that?

-- It does the work instead of just telling you what to do.
+- It does the work for you instead of just telling you what you can do yourself.

 - Built to handle complicated issues, not just simple ones.